Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Let's get - I guess we can put INVERTER 3 to MAIN A. AC 2.

-Let's just do it temporarily -
+And let's just do it temporarily -

 Now, let me ask you a question - before you do that would you like to make sure you've got all AC load you don't need isolated from the bus?